labgem/microscope-user-doc/docs/content/search/keywords.rst

 * **Essential gene results**: will return genes of your selected sequence matching Essential gene entries
 * **PsortB Results**: will return genes of your selected sequence matching PSortB entries
 * **SignalP Results**: will return genes of your selected sequence matching SignalP entries
-* **TMhmm Results**: will return genes of your selected sequence matching TMhmm entries
+* **TMHMM Results**: will return genes of your selected sequence matching TMHMM entries
 * **Coiled Coil Results**: will return genes of your selected sequence that code for proteins with a coiled coil structure
 * **Genes with SNP(s) and/or InDel(s)**: will return genes of your selected sequence having SNP(s) and/or InDel(s)
 * **antiSMASH results**: will return genes of your selected sequence being part of a biosynthetic gene cluster predicted by antiSMASH